xushuran/CWG-RGB/README.md

 ## Data Split

 The target-containing images are divided into training and validation subsets.
-Background negative images are divided into training, validation and reserved subsets.
+Background negative images are divided into training, validation, and reserved subsets.

 | Subset | Number of images |
 |---|---:|